Rybec/STEM-Articles/Videos.md

 ## Prime Numbers

 [Exploring the mysteries of the Prime (gaps!)
 Line.](https://www.youtube.com/watch?v=SMsTXQYgbiQ) Stand-up Maths video on (surprise) prime numbers.
 This includes a log frequency graph of gap sizes between primes that's very interesting.
-It also discussions an interesting relationship between prime gaps and primorals.
+It also discusses an interesting relationship between prime gaps and primorals.